 Bored of traveling?
 No. But I do have a desire to set more roots and have something to call our own.
 We travel around with only what fits in our two cars, so it’s necessary to be minimalist.
 It’s really great, but it’s started to wear on you as time goes on.
 We feel like we have another 2 years of traveling in us, but we might end up settling down after that.

 What do you do to keep active/entertained?

 We go running and check out local places.
-We try to do new things as much as we can since we are living in areas we have never been before.
-We are currently in the San Diego area and I’ve bought a wet-suit and surfboard.
+We try to do new things as much as we can since we live in areas we have never been to before.
+We are currently in the San Diego area, and I’ve bought a wet suit and surfboard.
 I don’t know when I’ll ever live somewhere where I can go surfing whenever I want, so you need to embrace what the area has to offer and try to enjoy it.